Richardinho/richardUtils/README.md

 An implementation of the Promises/A+ specification.
 [Promises/A+ specification][].
 Works both as a Node module and in the browser.
+Interoperable with other Promises/A+ compatible libraries (e.g. q).

 [Promises/A+ specification]: https://github.com/promises-aplus/promises-spec